Medium Difficult Bible Person Quiz with Answers

 There were twelve brothers in his family.

-His brothers came to Egypt, asking him for food during the famine.
+Several older brothers visited Joseph in Egypt, asking him for food during the famine.

 -